Dentures & Partials – Coral Springs, FL

 - Whether you’ll need any preparatory work such as gum disease therapy or tooth extractions

 - Your level of insurance coverage

-At Coral Springs Dentistry, we work with a long list of dental insurance providers.
+At Kulick Dental Group, we work with a long list of dental insurance providers.
 If you don’t have insurance or need help paying for your new teeth, we can help you apply for a low-interest loan through CareCredit.

 Even if you have no natural pearly whites remaining, you should still see your dentist in Coral Springs at least twice a year for a checkup.
 We can make sure you don’t have any issues like gum disease, and evaluate any natural teeth you have left.
 We can also examine your dentures to determine when they’ll need to be repaired or replaced.

-Yes, you can wear your dentures at night, but it’s ideal to remove them before bed.
-Taking your dentures out will give your gums and jawbone a few hours to recover from the pressure of wearing the dentures all day.
+We don’t recommend sleeping in your dentures.
+Taking your dentures out will give your gums and jawbone a few hours to recover from the pressure of wearing them all day.
 It’s also the perfect cleaning opportunity.
 Before you go to bed, let your dentures soak in either denture cleanser or room temperature water.
 Soaking them in hot water or letting them dry out at night could cause them to change shape and lose their comfortable fit.

 Aside from soaking them overnight, it helps to scrub them with a special denture brush at least once a day.
 This prevents plaque from building up and causing oral infections.
-Instead of toothpaste, use a dishwashing liquid.
+Instead of toothpaste, use a special denture cleanser.
 Toothpaste contains chemicals that might be abrasive to your replacement teeth.

 Additionally, you can prevent bacterial buildup by rinsing your dentures after eating and before putting them back into your mouth.